-As at 31 December 2016, had the interest rates increased by 0.5%, the net profit would have decreased by KD 170,272 (2015: KD 148,658).
+As at 31 December 2017, had the interest rates increased by 0.5% with all other variables held constant, the net profit would have decreased by KD 174,906 (KD 170,272 - 2016).

 b.
 CREDIT RISK

 Credit risk is the risk that the Group will incur a loss because the counterparties of financial instruments failed to discharge their contractual obligations.